AlexanderNyrov/telegram-bot-moderator/README.md

 # telegram-bot-moderator
 Telegram bot that automatically deletes messages with undesirable words in groups and notifies the chat with censored versions.
 Replies with functionality info in private messages.

-## Telegram Censor Bot

-A Telegram bot that automatically deletes messages containing undesirable words in groups and notifies the chat with censored versions of the words.
-In private messages, the bot explains its functionality.

 ---

 ## Features